 The United Nations Conference on Trade and Development (UNCTAD) maintains the most comprehensive free online database of investment treaties.
 Use the map on the homepage to select a country and display an alphabetical list of BITs to which that country is a party displayed in reverse chronological order.
 (Click on the "Parties" column to sort the list alphabetically by treaty partner.)
 An Advanced Search option and Country Navigator with a mapping tool also are available.
 For each BIT, UNCTAD provides information about its current status, date of signature, and date of entry into force.
 In almost all cases, a link to the full text of the treaty also is provided.

 - ICSID Database of Bilateral Investment Treaties

 ICSID's database provides basic information about each BIT, such as the date of signature and the date of entry into force, but it does not provide links to the full texts of BITS.
 Search or browse by party (country) or browse by year of signature.
 Not as comprehensive as UNCTAD's International Investment Agreements Navigator (see above).

 - Investment Promotion and Protection Treaties.
-INTL K1112 .A49 .I58 (updated every four months)
+Call No. K1112 .A49 .I58 (updated every four months)

 This 13-volume loose-leaf set, compiled by ICSID, includes the full texts of investment treaties and protocols concluded by more than 165 countries from 1959 to the present.
 Treaties are provided in their original languages.
 The final volume includes complete alphabetical and chronological indexes.